US registering highest deaths yet from the coronavirus

-The virus is surging in virtually every state, with California particularly hard hit.
-Skyrocketing deaths and infections there are threatening to force hospitals to ration care and essentially decide who lives and who dies.
+The virus is surging in several states, with California hit particularly hard, reporting on Thursday a record two-day total of 1,042 coronavirus deaths.
+Skyrocketing caseloads there are threatening to force hospitals to ration care and essentially decide who lives and who dies.

 “Folks are gasping for breath.
 Folks look like they’re drowning when they are in bed right in front of us,” said Dr. Jeffrey Chien, an emergency room physician at Santa Clara Valley Regional Medical Center, urging people to do their part to help slow the spread.
 “I’m begging everyone to help us out because we aren’t the front line.
 We’re the last line.”